Mahdi-mghs/Mahdi-mghs/README.md

-👋 Hi, I’m Mahdi Maghsoodi
+A normal person with big Ideas

 currently Engaging in **Data Engineer** field

-be free in my page and if you like my open source projects, Glad to rate it 🙃
+be free in my page and if you like my projects, Glad to rate it 🙃

 - 📫 How to reach me micrmahdi@gmail.com